 Then on Sunday we had a house guest arrive.
 I missed 3 days in a row!
 I kept watching for anything in her hair, but I had been known to miss bugs this way before so I was getting worried.

 On the 4th day, we finally got back into the bath for combing, guest or no guest!
 I am pleased to say that I am now really and truly convinced that Sasha is LICE FREE!
-Tyler has still been battling and Deborah sent a comb to her father for me.
-I'm hoping she is staying clear as well.
-She isn't getting them back from Sasha at this point.
-I'll continue to keep the girls' heads apart as much as possible during visits.
+Ronni has still been battling and Deborah sent a comb to his father for me.
+I'm hoping he is staying clear as well.
+He isn't getting them back from Sasha at this point.
+I'll continue to keep the kids' heads apart as much as possible during visits.

 Also, I did find 1 adult louse in my hair (last week), but even combing I found nothing else.
 I don't know what to say about that.
 I've combed again and found nothing, so I believe we're both clear.